123kevinlee/Atom/README.md

 # Battlecode 2021

-This is my submission for MIT's Battlecode 2021 competition under the team name of `Atom`.
+This is my submission for MIT's Battlecode 2021 competition under the team `Atom`.

 ### Project Structure